Environments¶

 The next sections explain how to extend environments or create custom environments, and for this, introduces information regarding which environment management solution we are using.

-drop-in replacement) as a package manager to install, update or remove packages (libraries). mamba
+with the libmamba solver as a package manager to install, update or remove packages (libraries). conda

 works with ‘environments’ that are directories in your local file system containing a set of packages.
-When you work ‘in a given environment’, it means you that your programs will look for dependencies in that environment’s mamba
+When you work ‘in a given environment’, it means that your programs will look for dependencies in that environment’s conda

-pre-installed libraries.
-If you open a terminal launcher after creating a Basic Stable
+.
+If you open a terminal launcher after creating a Pangeo

 workspace :

-environment is activated, and its libraries are located in /opt/conda
+environment is activated by default, and its libraries are located in /opt/conda/envs/pangeo

 .